 Since its inception in 1991, the City Jazz Festival has grown to an event hosting dozens of student jazz groups from throughout California, performing in three different venues at Fresno City College.
 The emphasis has always been on education.
 A panel of jazz educators critiques the students’ performances, and they attend a variety of workshops presented by some of the greatest professional jazz performers in the country.
 Scholarships to the Berklee College of Music, FCC, and many summer music camps are awarded to outstanding student performers.
 The event culminates with a performance by the featured guest artist, accompanied by the FCC Jazz Ensemble.
 Here are a few facts and figures based on the 20 year history of the festival:

-This year’s festival will include two days of student jazz performances, plus clinics and workshops, and an exciting Awards concert featuring guest artist Antonio Hart.
+This year’s festival will include two days of student jazz performances, plus clinics and workshops, and an exciting Awards concert featuring guest artist Gilbert Castellanos.

 Schedule of Performances - coming soon